 That release was followed by the 1996 release of “Judy Garland – Collector’s Gems from the M-G-M Films” which included “You Can’t Get A Man With A Gun,” “There’s No Business Like Show Business,” “They Say It’s Wonderful” (in stereo), “The Girl That I Marry (Reprise)” “I’ve Got The Sun In The Morning,” “Let’s Go West, Again,” “Anything You Can Do” (in stereo), and the reprise solo of “There’s No Business Like Show Business.”

 Finally, in 2001 the complete Garland soundtrack, score, along with the complete Betty Hutton soundtrack, was released on CD by Rhino Records.
-That release premiered a full stereo version of “There’s No Business Like Show Business.”
+That release premiered the full stereo version of “There’s No Business Like Show Business.”

 January 31, 1952: Judy was in the final weeks of her record-breaking run at The Palace Theater in New York City.
 This article reports on the possibility of Judy appearing at the Civic Light Opera House in San Francisco, California as part of a tour of the west coast.
 Judy took her show to the venue for a four-week engagement that began on May 26, 1952, which was after a triumphant return to Los Angeles, California, and the Los Angeles Philarmonic that began on April 21, 1952.

 January 31, 1956: The Wizard of Oz had been re-released in theaters for the second time in 1955.
-In early 1956 it was still playing in theaters around the country.
+In early 1956 it was still playing around the country.
 Months later the film had its TV premiere on November 3, 1956, and the rest, as they say, is history.

 January 31, 1964: Videotaping of the dress rehearsal (of the segments with guests) from 2 p.m. to 3:30 p.m. and their final performance from 5:30 p.m. to 6:30 p.m. of Episode Twenty-One” of “The Judy Garland Show from CBS Television City, Stage 43, in Hollywood, CA. From 6:30 p.m. to 8:30 p.m. the stage was set for Judy’s “Mini-Concert” – the first half of the hour.
 From 8:30 to 10 p.m. the audio and camera set-ups were tested; at 10 p.m.
 Judy’s “Mini-Concert” was taped.

 Judy’s guests were Diahann Carroll and Mel Torme.
-Judy sang: a brief bit of “Stranger In Town” to introduce Mel; Judy and Mell sang “The Trolley Song”; and Judy and Diahann sang a “Richard Rodgers/Harold Arlen” medley.
+Judy sang: a brief bit of “Stranger In Town” to introduce Mel; Judy and Mel sang “The Trolley Song”; and Judy and Diahann sang a “Richard Rodgers/Harold Arlen” medley.

 Judy’s “Mini-Concert” consisted of “Hey Look Me Over”; “Smile”; “I Can’t Give You Anything But Love”; “After You’ve Gone”; “Alone Together”; and “Come Rain or Come Shine.”